toddcf/code-snippets/forms/forms-overview.md

 Searching or retrieving data.
 A Google search is a GET request.

+This is the default.
+If you don't specify a method on your form, it will be a GET request.

 #### POST Request

 Sending data that we want to add to a database -- POSTED to a server.
 Creating an account on Facebook is a POST request because it is adding data to Facebook's servers.